You would love to do marketing authentically rather than succumb to short-term pressure, deceptive tactics, or hype.

 When’s the best time to plant a tree?

-Ultimately, what you need to do starting now is to build an audience that will allow you to more easily fill your future workshops or client availability.
+Ultimately, what you need to do starting now is to build an audience that will allow you to more easily fill your future courses or client roster.

-It’s really tough to expect that, without much of an audience, you can sell anything successfully.
-It’s too much pressure on you, and your small audience.
+It’s tough to expect that, without much of an audience, you can sell anything successfully.
+It’s too much pressure on you, and on your small audience.

-You need enough people to care about your brand (your authentic presence) to have enough people consider your next offer.
+You need enough people to care about your brand (your authentic presence) to have enough people consider your offers.

-You can’t expect to wait until the last minute like this… it’s like forcing a tree to produce fruit when you just planted the seed a month ago.
+It’s not reasonable to expect great results with last minute promotions like this… it’s like forcing a tree to produce fruit when you just planted the seed recently.

 There is an organic process of people learning about your business… beginning to trust you… and coming to believe that you can really help them.

 There’s also the organic process in their own life of coming to a place that they finally need and want your help.

 Authentic marketing is about being of genuine service to your audience, and it’s tough for them to feel that you care, if you’re just selling to them all the time.

 Therefore, dedicate yourself to show up consistently to be of real service to your audience, to educate and inspire them through your content.
 Then, the next time you need to fill an offer, your audience will already trust you.